Bucks beat Hawks, head to NBA Finals for 1st time since 1974

 Despite a disappointing finish, the Hawks stamped themselves as a future force with a young group that knocked off the New York Knicks and the top-seeded Philadelphia 76ers to surprisingly advance to the conference finals.

-Mired at 14-20 when they fired coach Lloyd Pierce shortly before the All-Star break, Atlanta went on a run under interim coach Nate McMillan that carried the Hawks to the playoffs for the first time since 2017.
+Mired at 14-20 when they fired coach Lloyd Pierce shortly before the All-Star break, Atlanta went on a run under McMillan that carried the Hawks to the playoffs for the first time since 2017.

-The Hawks didn’t stop there, advancing to the conference finals for only the second time with Young leading the way.
+They didn’t stop there, advancing to the conference finals for only the second time with Young leading the way.

+“It was a huge challenge for them once Coach Pierce was let go,” McMillan said.
+“What they did this season, luck wasn’t involved.
+They played themselves into the Eastern Conference finals.”

-After missing Games 4 and 5 with a bone bruise in his right foot, the charismatic point guard was cleared to play shortly before the tipoff Saturday night.
-The crowd went nuts when he was the introduced as the final member of the starting five.
+After missing Games 4 and 5 with a bone bruise in his right foot, Young was cleared to play shortly before the tipoff Saturday night.
+The crowd went nuts when the charismatic point guard was the introduced as the final member of the starting five.

 “He’s baaaaack!” the public-address announcer screamed.